SamuelSchlesinger/example-haskell-kubernetes-service/STATUS.md

 I want to be able to easily construct microservices and network them in nice ways and, ideally, deploy them to some cloud platform.

+# Notes

+Service can create a virtual IP in cluster to act as a poor man's load balancer.
+In particular, it creates a stable hostname that you can use to access your dynamic set of pods, which may shift in IP identity.
+Services don't generally expose anything outside of the cluster.

+Services have NodePorts which are where they are exposed on the node.